By ·Updated July 2026

 How many independent coffee roasters are in Des Moines, Iowa?

-Des Moines has 6 active independent coffee roasters as of May 2026 — Friedrichs Coffee (founded 1991), Zanzibar's Coffee Adventure (founded 1993), Horizon Line Coffee, Black Silo Coffee Roasting Co., Coffalo, and Kingman Coffee.
+Des Moines, Altoona, and West Des Moines have 9 active independent coffee roasters between them as of July 2026 — Friedrichs Coffee (founded 1991), Zanzibar's Coffee Adventure (founded 1993), Horizon Line Coffee, Black Silo Coffee Roasting Co., Coffalo, Kingman Coffee, Wake Up Iowa Coffee, Capital City Coffee, and Corazon Coffee Roasters.
+Five sit inside the Des Moines city limits; the rest are in the inner suburbs of Altoona and West Des Moines.
 Friedrichs and Zanzibar's predate the modern specialty era by more than a decade and anchor the scene.
 Our count includes only operators who roast their own beans, not the larger pool of cafes that resell other roasters' coffee.
 Des Moines is the densest specialty coffee market in Iowa.

 What is Des Moines known for in specialty coffee?

 Des Moines is the anchor of Iowa's specialty coffee map and runs on a longer clock than most cities its size.
 Friedrichs has been roasting on University Avenue since 1991.
 Zanzibar's has been on Ingersoll since 1993, billed as the longest continually-owned local coffee shop in the metro and woman-owned the entire way.
-Newer operators like Horizon Line (2017, in the West End Artist District), Black Silo (2017, in suburban Altoona), Coffalo (2020, in West Des Moines), and Kingman fill in around them.
+Newer operators like Horizon Line (2017, in the West End Artist District), Black Silo (2017, in suburban Altoona), Coffalo (2020, in West Des Moines), Kingman, Wake Up Iowa, Capital City, and Corazon fill in around them across the metro.
 The downtown and East Village specialty corridor has grown alongside the city's restaurant boom, and the bench is unusually deep for a Midwest capital this size.

 Do Des Moines coffee roasters ship nationwide?

-Four of the six ship nationally — Friedrichs Coffee, Zanzibar's Coffee Adventure, Horizon Line Coffee, and Black Silo Coffee Roasting Co. all sell whole-bean bags through their websites and ship out of state.
-Coffalo runs a hyper-local model with bicycle delivery around the West Des Moines and Des Moines metro.
-Kingman Coffee operates as a local-only micro-roaster serving the Des Moines metro directly.
+Six of the nine ship nationally — Friedrichs Coffee, Zanzibar's Coffee Adventure, Horizon Line Coffee, Black Silo Coffee Roasting Co., Wake Up Iowa Coffee, and Corazon Coffee Roasters all sell whole-bean bags through their websites and ship out of state.
+The other three are deliberately local: Coffalo runs a hyper-local model with bicycle delivery around West Des Moines and the metro, Kingman Coffee operates as a local-only micro-roaster, and Capital City Coffee roasts to order for pickup at its Altoona storefront.
 For out-of-state customers, Friedrichs and Horizon Line are the easiest entry points online.

 Where in Des Moines should I look for indie roasters?

 Downtown and the West End Artist District anchor the specialty corridor — Horizon Line operates from 1417 Walnut Street, in walking distance of the East Village restaurant cluster across the Des Moines River.
 The Ingersoll Avenue corridor in the Sherman Hill area holds Zanzibar's at 2723 Ingersoll Ave.
 Friedrichs runs a flagship cafe at 4126 University Avenue plus locations in Urbandale and West Des Moines, with the roastery on 99th Street in Urbandale.
-Black Silo roasts from 305 1st Avenue South in Altoona, on the eastern edge of the metro.
-Coffalo works from a home roastery in West Des Moines.
+Wake Up Iowa runs a north-side espresso bar at 3605 Douglas Avenue in Lower Beaver.
+In Altoona, on the eastern edge of the metro, Black Silo roasts from 305 1st Avenue South and Capital City from 106 1st Avenue South a few doors away.
+In West Des Moines, Coffalo works from a home roastery and Corazon from 516 Elm Street in Valley Junction.
 Kingman is a metro-wide direct-pickup operation.

 More City Guides